133 Comments

 Marcus Graly's avatar

 Her book about the Virginia furniture industry, Factory Man, was quite interesting.
-It showed how the industrial collapse that was part of the rise of Trumpism was as much because the capitalists were perfectly happy to simple take their payouts and let their industries fall, rather than make the necessary investments to keep them competitive.
+It showed how the industrial collapse that was part of the rise of Trumpism was as much because the capitalists were perfectly happy to simply take their payouts and let their industries fail, rather than make the necessary investments to keep them competitive.
 (Anti dumping duties get paid to the affected industries rather than the government.)

 anonymouse's avatar